dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 So if we have 6 length hex string then:
 * hex array - length 3
 * decimal array - length 6
+computer terminology:
+* octet - 8 bits, basically a byte, but used if byte is ambiguous
+* nibble/semi-octet/quadbit - half-byte, or 4 bits
 ```java
 import java.nio.charset.StandardCharsets;
 import java.util.Arrays;